Cameron Atlas

 - Delivered the closing talk at TEDxRoma, “What Future Are We Creating?”, now featured on TED.com

-- Host of The Edge of Possible, a top 100 self-improvement podcast on Apple Podcasts
+- Host of The Edge of Possible, recently featured as a top 100 self-improvement podcast on Apple Podcasts

 - National Geographic Explorer

-- Runs The Edge of Possible Leadership Program, delivered to executive teams and as a private engagement for founders and CEOs
+- Runs The Edge of Possible High Performance Program, delivered to executive teams and as a private engagement for founders and CEOs

 - Grew up on a farm in outback Australia in a graduating class of 11; now speaks internationally with live music as the keynote spine